Bartlesville Radio » News » Hudson Lake Trails Offer Adventure

 The trails are available when Hudson Lake is open to the public, unless weather conditions cause a closure.
 To access the trailhead, take the immediate right after the gates at Hudson Lake, drive up the hill and park near the Bartlesville Archery Club.
 The trailhead is marked with a sign just to the southwest of the archery range.

-Click HERE for a link to Bartlesville Trails at Hudson Lake's Facebook page.
+Click HERE for a link to Bartlesville Trails at Lake Hudson's Facebook page.

 A map shows the completed trails at Bartlesville Trails at Lake Hudson.